 Counter-Factual should be explicit in history.
 The Hillary Clinton presidency would have meant gridlock and angry Alt right reactionaries, calls for impeachment and a Trump TV Network….

 Populists don’t last long: it doesn’t deliver benefits to core supporters.
 And the president will fail to deliver according to Ferguson.
 Populism -> is not dead in Europe.
 Muslim’s will be 20% of Europe in the mid-21st century.
 Ferguson implies that there will be cultural conflicts as a result….

 Attacking conspiracy theorists as a credible Historian is very difficult.
-Again Ferguson is worried about his street credibility.
-The power of the Freemason’s smaller because it shows that they didn’t manage to prevent certain events from occurring.
-If you can’t have private conferences then you are not intellectually free.
+Again, Ferguson is worried about his street credibility.
+The power of the Freemasons is smaller because it shows that they didn’t manage to prevent certain events from occurring.
+If you can’t have private conferences then you are not intellectually free, according to Ferguson.

-The social mobility at the bottom of the pyramid is the least.
+The social mobility at the bottom of the pyramid.
 Basic Income is not a patch.
 The distribution of the medicaid is not going to work according to Ferguson.
 Distribution of spending is inefficient where as UBI might work.

 US is susceptible to a cyber-attack: it’s a known fact: how large of a disruption could that be?
 Preparations must be made, according to Ferguson.

 - Ferguson is wrong on Trump and he knows it but must protect his credibility amongst fellow academics.
 Facebook and Twitter are what caused Trump to win?
 Doubtful that Facebook was as significant a factor as he thinks: and as the book implies.
 Why not?
 Because the +75,000 votes across the many counties that Trump won in the swing states were spread out and you have to assume that all 75,000 changed from Hilary to Trump because of something their crazy uncle wrote on their feed to inspire them into the Trump camp.